ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch26.md

 While conformal prediction has many advantages, it does not always provide the tightest possible prediction intervals.
-Sometimes, if the underlying assumptions of a specific classifier hold, that classifierâ€™s own probability estimates might offer tighter and more informative intervals.
+Sometimes, if the underlying assumptions of a specific classifier hold, that classifier's own probability estimates might offer tighter and more informative intervals.

 ## Recommendations [](#recommendations)

-A confidence interval tells us about our level of uncertainty about the modelâ€™s properties, such as the prediction accuracy of a classifier.
+A confidence interval tells us about our level of uncertainty about the model's properties, such as the prediction accuracy of a classifier.
 A prediction interval or conformal prediction output tells us about the level of uncertainty in a specific prediction from the model.
 Both are very important in understanding the reliability and performance of our